Skip to main content

 Building the Composite ICP Trigger

-Now that you understand each signal individually, the real power comes from scoring companies based on signal stacking.
+Understanding each signal individually is step one.
+The real value comes from scoring companies based on signal stacking.
 Here’s a simple scoring model:

 SignalScore